rarepress/nebulus/docs/README.md

 3. `folder`: Create a folder from IPFS CIDs
 4. `get`: Get file contents by CID
 5. `stream`: Get file stream by CID
-6. `ipfs`: IPFS node daemon module
-    - `start`: initialize IPFS node
+6. `connect`: initialize and connect to the public IPFS network
-    - `stop`: stop the IPFS node
+7. `disconnect`: stop and disconnect from the public IPFS network
-    - `upload`: Publish to the global IPFS network, wait till it's replicated to public IPFS gateways, and quit.
+8. `push`: Publish to the global IPFS network, wait till it's replicated to public IPFS gateways, and trigger "push" event.
-    - `download`: Download a CID from the IPFS network into Nebulus
+9. `pull`: Pull a CID from the IPFS network into Nebulus. trigger "pull" event when download is complete.

 ## Initizlizing